A Time Series Analysis of Assertions in the Linux Kernel: Research Setup

 \subsection{Methods}

 Statistical methods for cumulative sum (CUSUM) processes are suitable for examining the research questions.
 The history behind CUSUM processes is rich, starting from the 1950s and peaking in the 1970s during which first formal statistical tests were derived for testing structural changes in time series~\cite{Brown75}.
 By a structural change it is meant that a model estimated for a time series does not remain stable over time.
+To this end, a term parameter stability is sometimes used as an alternative~\cite{Chen12}.
 The concept is much broader than the concept of (covariance) stationary, which only requires that a mean and a variance of a time series remain constant.
 However, in the present context these two concepts are closely related because the focus is on the means of $\textmd{BUG}_{it}$ and $\textmd{WARN}_{it}$.
-With respect to RQ.2, a~weak requirement is that the mean of the former should \textit{not} remain constant.
-A strong requirement implies that the means of both series should \textit{not} remain constant because developers are encouraged to move from hard assertions to the softer variants.
+With respect to RQ.2, a~weak requirement for a positive answer is that the means of the former should \textit{not} remain constant for all or at least most $i$.
+A~strong requirement implies that the means of both series should \textit{not} remain constant in all or most subsystems because developers are encouraged to move from hard assertions to the softer variants.